|We work constantly to offer

 sell something will often be too low.
 Check the information below

-for ideas on how to do your research.
+for ideas on how to do research.
+It is fun and you can learn a lot!

 I might add here that if someone